-Investors can analyze the P2P company’s extensive database of loans and payment histories, but they can’t review the risk committee’s decisions on interest rates or analyze their proprietary software.
+Investors can analyze the P2P company’s extensive database of loans and payment histories, but they can’t review the risk committee’s decisions on interest rates, or analyze their proprietary software.
 Investors are encouraged to diversify by investing small amounts in hundreds or thousands of loans.

 The P2P companies are expediting this process with automated features to “help” lenders choose loans and invest more quickly (for a small additional fee… again).
-Some of these services cater to their institutional customers and others are rolled out to their individual lenders.
+Some of these services cater to their institutional customers, and others are rolled out to their individual lenders.

-Most individuals invest $5000-$25,000 @ $25-$100 per loan.
+Most individuals invest $5,000-$25,000 @ $25-$100 per loan.
 (Financial companies and institutional investors build much larger portfolios for their own clients.)
-Once a lender takes a portion of a loan, their money is deducted from their holding account and they’re assigned their share of the (anticipated) payments for the next 3-5 years.
+Once a lender takes a portion of a loan, their money is deducted from their holding account, and they’re assigned their share of the (anticipated) payments for the next 3-5 years.

 Default rates range from 2%-4% on the “best” loans, but default rates for high-risk loans can exceed 10%.
 Investors accept the risks of unsecured lending just like credit-card companies, only at lower interest rates than card companies.

-P2P loans have terms of 3-5 years which means actual returns are unknown until the full portfolio of loans has matured and paid off (or defaulted).
-Until that date your assets face liquidity constraints.
+P2P loans have terms of 3-5 years, which means actual returns are unknown until the full portfolio of loans has matured and paid off (or defaulted).
+Until that date, your assets face liquidity constraints.
 There is a small secondary market on FOLIOfn, but most are sold at a discount.

 The Lure of High Returns

-Unfortunately many lenders are distracted by the high returns and fail to properly assess the risk.
+Unfortunately, many lenders are distracted by the high returns, and fail to properly assess the risk.

 During 2007-08 some of their default rates soared (in one month by over 30%).
 Even worse, both companies spent much of the Great Recession on the sidelines pending regulatory approval of their business model, so their latest algorithms have never been tested during a real economic decline.
 Their current portfolio history is barely longer than their five-year loans.

 Nobody complains when returns are higher than expected, but everyone is unhappy when returns are lower.
 Asset allocation and diversification can limit the damage of a black swan event, but the math can’t predict when it will happen.

 Even worse, a P2P lender’s return is limited to the interest rate.
 Even if every loan is paid on time, lenders can only receive the rate set by the interest committee (after fees).
 Lenders can’t tell whether they were adequately compensated for their risk, or whether they just got lucky.

 Stocks may recover and even defaulted junk bonds may eventually repay 30% of principal, but defaulted P2P loans almost never pay off.
 The P2P lending companies will keep any funds recovered by the collection agencies or the courts.

 The P2P companies advertise that “breaking even” requires a portfolio of at least 800 loans (at least $20,000).
 Few lenders will take the time & effort to screen tens of thousands of loans for those portfolios, let alone have the capital to invest in becoming skillful rather than lucky.

-Unfortunately Lending Club and Prosper aren’t making money for their own investors, let alone spending more on better mathematical models.
+Unfortunately, Lending Club and Prosper aren’t making money for their own investors, let alone spending more on better mathematical models.
 Instead of getting rich from their own loans, they’d rather get rich collecting fees from servicing the loans.

-Both companies are successful startups (by Silicon Valley standards) but neither is profitable.
-Lending Club has had at least one quarter of positive cash flow but Prosper recently narrowly averted a brush with bankruptcy.
+Both companies are successful startups (by Silicon Valley standards), but neither is profitable.
+Lending Club has had at least one quarter of positive cash flow, but Prosper recently narrowly averted a brush with bankruptcy.

 An application is essentially just a FICO score and a credit check with verification lagging far behind.
 (Lending Club attempts to verify a borrower’s stated income on about 60% of their loans, but this takes several days.)
 Loans are purchased less than 48 hours after they’re posted, and retail P2P lenders are getting crowded out as too many dollars are chasing too few loans.

 However, this is a new business model that’s never been tested by a large-scale bankruptcy, and there’s no guarantee that borrowers will continue to pay back their unsecured loans to a bankrupt processor.
 There could be days or even weeks of confusion and uncertainty before loan servicing returns to normal.

 Your Weaknesses As A Lender

 Lending Club and Prosper both use sophisticated marketing tactics to distract customers from the unpleasant realities.
 As soon as you land on their websites, you’re tacitly lulled into a number of investor behavioral-psychology vulnerabilities.

 Research shows how investors use heuristics and biases to make their decisions.
 We claim to be logical and rational, but our mental shortcuts and emotions interfere with our decisions.
 The P2P companies are keenly aware of these tendencies– and they exploit them.

 Their most blatant tactic is the illusion of control.
 You’re fooled into thinking that your hard work pays off.
 You’re using a sophisticated website (or third-party tools) to filter thousands of applications and dig into all sorts of obscure criteria.

 Lenders can get credits for investing or for referring their friends.
 Lenders are warned that they have to qualify to understand the rules and the risks, yet the company disclosures & disclaimers make the entire process look like an exciting and attractive way to earn high returns.

-The companies will even automate the process (for a small additional fee) and all we have to do is keep adding money.
+The companies will even automate the process (for a small additional fee), and all we have to do is keep adding money.
 You’re part of a select group of smart people helping other people.
 You can afford to join the club, and there’s no need to keep working so hard when you can just sit back and enjoy the streams of passive income.